sebastianbadea197/youtube-channel-analysis/README.md

 ## Description

-A small analysis of several youtube channels focused on urban planning.
+A project analysing the engagement of 10 popular urban planning youtube channels on Youtube, using the Youtube API.

-This follows the tutorial posted by [Thu Vu data analytics](https://youtu.be/D56_Cx36oGY), with  relevant modifications in order to include other relevant metrics
+## How to run

+Checkout the file `youtube_channel_analysis.ipynb` in order to see the analysis.